Germany's political outliers who embarrass their parties | DW | 06.07.2021

 All major German political parties have a politician who knows how to play to the gallery with carefully honed outrageous statements — to the annoyance of their party leaders.
 But why don't they just get kicked out?

-Each party seems to harbor one political outsider who announces himself by making unfiltered, offensive remarks that violate social norms.
-Their political party is outraged and wants to disown them — only to be swayed by their popularity.
+Every political party seems to harbor one outlier who announces himself by making unfiltered, offensive remarks that violate social norms.
+Their party is outraged and wants to disown them — only to be swayed by their popularity.
 Donald Trump was the ultimate example of this.

 Such figures exist in Germany too — the only difference is that none of them have been elected to the highest office in the land (so far).
 Party leaders are faced with a Faustian choice: Kick them out or embrace the popularity they bring?
 And even if they want to eject them — it is not always legally possible.